ayushmanchhabra/share-list/README.md

 ## Problem Statement

-I wanted a service which would allow me to create custom playlists using the music streaming service of my choice, send it to my friends and they could directly play the music via _their_ music streaming service of choice.
-My friend should be able to make changes to this playlist and share it forward to someone they thinks would enjoy it.
+I wanted a service to create custom music playlists using the streaming service of my choice such that when I send it to my friends, they can directly play the music via _their_ streaming service of choice.
+My friend should be able to make changes to this playlist and share it to someone they think will enjoy it, continuing the cycle.

+## Strategy

+A class of software products that have found extreme success is usually when the user is able to create something and have a sense of ownership, for example [Notion](https://www.notion.so/).
+Unlike Notion, the utility gained is not from creating for self but sharing with others.

+The core idea used is [storing app state in URLs](https://www.scottantipa.com/store-app-state-in-urls).
+This allows us to _not_ use a database which reduces the total variable cost significantly from what it could be.

 ## User Interface

-The core idea used is [storing app state in URLs](https://www.scottantipa.com/store-app-state-in-urls).
-This allows us to _not_ use a database.

 The website will ask you to login to your service of choice (Apple Music, Spotify or YouTube).
 You will be redirected to a dashboard where you can create custom playlists (we will call them `share lists`).
 You will be able to: